Why Communication is Important for Creatives and Artists?

 Social skills

 But how are these relevant to effective communication within project management?
-Your emotions can fuel the way you respond and react to things—people with high EQ may avoid team conflict, deescalate conflict and relay feedback without offending.
-It’s hard to keep emotion out of work, and if mismanaged, they can pose as a setback to you and your team.
+Your emotions can fuel the way you respond and react to things—people with high EQ may avoid team conflict, de-escalate conflict, and relay feedback without offending.
+It’s hard to keep emotions out of work, and if mismanaged, they can pose a setback to you and your team members.
+When you communicate with high EQ, you are also improving your communication skills.

 EQ can also positively impact your art.
 The better you understand your own feelings and those around you, the more sources you have to pull inspiration from.
 Emotions are centric to art, after all.
-Taking human experiences and translating it onto a canvas, digital or not, gives you the opportunity to further connections with your audience.
+Taking human experiences and translating them onto a canvas, digital or not, allows you to further connect with your audience.

 How to improve emotional intelligence:

 Ask yourself more questions: Examine why you or someone else feels a certain way towards something.
-Consider how someone may react to one thing, and how someone else could respond to that same thing.
-To put it simply, put conscious practise into empathy, and it may become second nature to you soon enough.
+Consider how someone may react to one thing and how someone else could respond to that same thing.
+To put it simply, put conscious practice into empathy, and it may become second nature to you soon enough.

-Active listening: Observe and pay attention to verbal and non-verbal cues, while showing the other party that you’re listening.
-When you put in a conscious effort into being active within a conversation, you’re practising your social skills—a key factor of emotional intelligence.
+Active listening: Observe and pay attention to verbal and non-verbal cues while showing the other party that you’re listening.
+When you put a conscious effort into being active in a conversation, you’re practising your social skills—a key factor of emotional intelligence.

 Conclusion